Alfred Duncan features as Fiorentina share spoils with Brescia | Goal.com

 Fiorentina 🆚 Brescia 1⃣-1⃣#ForzaViola 💜 #FiorentinaBrescia

-Duncan was taken off and replaced by Leicester City loanee and Algeria international Rachid Ghezzal who contributed 28 touches on the ball, 18 accurate passes at 85% and winning two of four ground duels.
+Duncan was taken off and replaced by Leicester City loanee and Algeria international Rachid Ghezzal, having contributed 28 touches on the ball, 18 accurate passes at 85% and winning two of four ground duels.

-Ghezzal on his path only lasted six minutes on the pitch as he was taken off for Nikola Milenkovic in a tactical switch due to Caceres’ red card.
+Ghezzal only lasted six minutes on the pitch as he was taken off for Nikola Milenkovic in a tactical switch due to Caceres’ red card.
 He still managed to make four touches, one accurate pass, one clearance and win one aerial duel.

 The former Lyon winger has played 13 times for Fiorentina in all competitions this term, providing an assist in a 2-0 win over Citadella in the fourth round of the Coppa Italia in March.